goessner/g2/api/README.md

 ```
 <a name="g2+exe"></a>
 ### g2.exe(ctx, [g]) ⇒ <code>object</code>
 Execute g2 commands.
-Do so recursively with 'use'ed commands.
+It does so automatically and recursively with 'use'ed commands.

 **Kind**: instance method of <code>[g2](#g2)</code>
 **Returns**: <code>object</code> - g2